The Road Back

 In October 2015, the slow-flowing Black River crested at twice above flood stage.
-28 percent of the homes in the county were damaged badly enough to qualify for federal assistance, a proportion that’s almost twice as high as some other parts of the state.
-However, with a per capita income $16,000 below the state average and no major transportation arteries, the Kingstree area is not very attractive for contractors.
+28 percent of the homes in the county were damaged badly enough to qualify for federal assistance, a portion that’s almost twice as high as some other parts of the state.
+However, with a per-capita income $16,000 below the state average and no major transportation arteries, the Kingstree area is not very attractive for contractors.
 A few came into the area in the wake of the flood, but quickly moved on to other areas, like West Virginia and Louisiana, as opportunities arose there.
-Willette Thompson has several crates of building material to repair her damaged mobile home, but the boxes are unopened because she cannot find a contractor to perform the work.
-Because she basically has nowhere else to go, she remains in her home even though water has seeped into crevices.
+Willette Thompson had several crates of building material to repair her damaged mobile home, but the boxes were unopened because she could not find a contractor to perform the work.
+Because she basically had nowhere else to go, she remains in her home even though water has seeped into crevices.

 “You don’t worry about what you can’t see,” she reasoned.